 The first of these constraints is confirmation bias.
 If an individual believes something, that individual is going to work to confirm those beliefs, no matter what mountains of evidence to the contrary have to be climbed.
 If you believe you have a right to a firearm, you’re going to find every reason you can lay your hands on to justify having that weapon.
 No amount of basic logic to the contrary like, say, the simple observation of how will you get the weapon if no one can make it? will dissuade you from that belief.

 If you are one of those people you are crafting counters right now, if you were able to finish reading that sentence at all before doing it.
 However, the parameters of the argument are contained in that simple sentence.
-There really isn’t an argument beyond I’ll make it myself, which leads us to the next constraint.
+There really isn’t an argument beyond I’ll make it myself.
+This leads us to the next constraint.

 The one limitation makes essential the licensing practices we’ve come to establish over the last hundred years, and the other limitation convinces us that we don’t need anyone to tell us what we can or can’t do.
 We don’t need anyone to tell us anything even though, to an external observer, it’s obvious that you (me, everybody) really do need supervision.

 It is these limitations that render impotent the common sense notion of natural rights.
 It is these limitations that render the individual incapable of determining for themselves what their own aptitudes are.
-That necessitate the requirement for testing and licensing, so that others can know without having to become experts in all fields themselves (a technical impossibility) what proficiencies someone else is trained in.
+The limitations that necessitate the requirement for testing and licensing, so that others can know without having to become experts in all fields themselves (a technical impossibility) what proficiencies someone else is trained in.

 These two related constraints are hardly an exhaustive list of the limitations we flawed humans face.
 The briefest investigation into the subject of priming should give you pause; especially when you understand that simply mentioning firearms earlier in the article, just their reading of that word, means that a significant portion of readers have formed opinions about my goals with this manuscript.
 Goals that I frankly haven’t even worked out for myself.